raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 - [The Daily Stoic] by Ryan Holiday
 - [Don't sweat the small stuff in love]

+- [Turning Your Business into an Enduring Great Company] by Jim Collins
+- [Think and Grow Rich] by Napoleon Hill
 - [Your Money or Your Life] by vicki Robin
-- [Think and Grow Rich] by Napoleon Hill

 - [Fluent Python]
 - [The Product-Minded Engineer] by Drew Hoskins